At the cheese counter I ran at A.G. Ferrari in Berkeley, 1998.

 It was like a museum of food, our store, and I would cry in the bathroom in the basement.

-Here in Berlin, I left Habibi’s and went down the street to Eisfee.
+Here in the Berlin summer, I left Habibi’s and went down the street to Eisfee.
 Eis means ice cream, and Fee of course is “fairy”.
 I had Berliner Bar, a vanilla eis with karamell and brownies.
 The flavor is amazing but the texture was a bit chewier than usual.
 I walked slowly up towards Gotzstr. eating ice cream with the sky still, still light.
 It seemed like the sun would never slip over the horizon, like the city was holding it against the skyline.

 The first wedding cake I ever made, white chocolate with white chocolate buttercream and handmade marzipan roses.